NEXT GENERATION OF STROKE REHABILITATION CENTRES

 All team members (authors, co-authors, specialists) must be enrolled as university students by the time of the project submission to the competition website.
 Each team may have 1 to 5 university students, with 1 or 2 advisors.
 Having an advisor for this competition is not mandatory.
 Advisors must be named as consultants.

-- Fani Vavili-Tsinika, Professor Emeritus, Aristotle University of Thessaloniki, UIA, Council member, UIA Representative, Greece, UIA Region II
+- Fani Vavili-Tsinika, Professor Emeritus, Aristotle University of Thessaloniki, UIA Council member, Greece (UIA representative)

-- Pei Ing Tan, UIA Secretary General, UIA Representative, Malaysia, UIA Region IV
+- Pei Ing Tan, UIA Secretary General, Malaysia (UIA representative)

 NOVELL will invite the prize winners to become co-researchers at the NOVELL Redesign.